 Each reconstructed \Pa-particle candidate is used to fill a two-dimensional (2D) \ma shape template, which acts as either a signal or background model.
 Under the identical mass hypothesis, $\mam = \mar$, the nominal signal would fall on the diagonal of this 2D plane.
 In addition, we also define an orthogonal signal region (SR) within the Higgs boson mass window on the triphoton mass \mggg, under the assumption that the photon-like objects come directly from Higgs boson decays, with no additional invisible particles.
 The SR and sideband (SB) regions along the \mggg axis are: \begin{itemize} \item \mhsblo: $90 < \mggg < 100\GeV$, \item \mhsr: $100 < \mggg < 135\GeV$, \item \mhsbhi: $135 < \mggg < 180\GeV$, \end{itemize}

 while the SR and SB along the $\mma$ axis are: \begin{itemize} \item \masb : $\Delta \ma > 2\GeV$ (off-diagonal), \item \masr : $\Delta \ma < 2\GeV$ (on-diagonal). \end{itemize}

 The boundaries of the regions above are optimized using simulation to maximize the signal efficiency in the SR and minimize the signal contamination in the SBs, while maintaining a sufficient number of events in the SBs to have a reasonable background estimate.
-The background model, on the other hand, is derived using the data SBs in the \mggg and \mma regions described above, to estimate the nonresonant background shape and the yield in the final SR.
+The shape and yield of the nonresonant background in the final SR are derived using the data sidebands in the \mggg and \mma regions described above.